 When airflow circulation is blocked, you prevent your HVAC system from functioning correctly.
 Without proper airflow, your furnace struggles to keep up with the household demands and is at risk of overheating.
 It can be easy to forget about your air filters, but if they are clogged with debris and filth, your HVAC system won't be able to breathe!
 It's recommended that the average household without a pet change their filter every 90 days.
 When was the last time you changed yours?

-If you're unsure how to replace your filter, our experts are more than happy to help show you how!
-We can also provide a step-by-step guide on how to change your air filters here!
+If you're unsure how to replace your filter, our experts are more than happy to show you how!
+And even better, we have a step-by-step guide on how to change your air filters!

 Flame Sensor Is Triggered

 If your furnace does not turn on, you may have a dirty flame sensor.
 The flame sensor is a safety device that confirms whether a flame is present to allow the gas valve to open.
 Over time, this metal rod - known as the flame sensor - gets coated in carbon deposits, dust, and other contaminating materials.
 When the sensor becomes dirty from combustion soot, it stops sensing the flame correctly.
 Because the flame sensor is so dirty, the safety device malfunctions and does not allow the ignition process to begin.
 The flame sensor won't "sense" the flame, so your furnace may shut down for safety, even though everything else is working correctly.